February 2003 (Part 3)

 Using good methods, learning from a good teacher and being a good student are the “three requirements of accomplishment” in any art.
 When you have these three requirements, you will have good results according to what the art you practice will give.

 If your art is genuine Shaolin Kungfu, you will have good results of genuine Shaolin Kungfu.
 If your art is external Shaolin forms, although it may be called “genuine Shaolin Kungfu”, you will have good results of external Shaolin forms.

 Hence, it is important to have a sound philosophy of what the art is.
 My books, “The Art of Shaolin Kung Ku” and a newer publication “The Complete Book of Shaolin” will give you some sound philosophy of what genuine Shaolin Kungfu is.
-The amis and objectives you have listed above are those that practicing genuine Shaolin Kungfu will fulfil.
+The aims and objectives you have listed above are those that practicing genuine Shaolin Kungfu will fulfil.

 The problem is there is no place I can go to that can teach me Shaolin Kung Fu.
 I cannot go to any schools in other countries to learn Shaolin Kung Fu.
 The only place that I can go to that can teach me some type of martial arts is a place called Shou Shu.
 I have researched the place a little and I have read that Shou Shu Kung Fu is related to Shaolin Kung Fu.